Rebecca Lee Crumpler Scholarship

 Click here to make an online gift to the Rebecca Lee Crumpler, MD Scholarship Fund

-We look forward to honoring the memory of Rebecca Crumpler with an endowed scholarship fund in her name, which will be awarded to students demonstrating financial need, with first preference for Black women and second preference for students from underrepresented communities who are Black or Hispanic/Latinx.
+In her memory, the Chobanian & Avedisian School of Medicine has established the Rebecca Lee Crumpler, MD, Endowed Scholarship Fund, which is awarded to students demonstrating financial need, with first preference for Black women and second preference for students from underrepresented communities who are Black or Hispanic/Latinx.

-To support the Rebecca Lee Crumpler, MD Scholarship Fund:
+To support the Rebecca Lee Crumpler, MD Endowed Scholarship Fund:

-- Online: Please go to BUSM Development Giving Page to donate
+- Online: Please go to BU Chobanian & Avedisian School of Medicine Development Giving Page to donate

 - By check: Make payable to Trustees of Boston University, and in the memo on your check (or an accompanying note) list “Rebecca Lee Crumpler, MD Scholarship Fund” to ensure your donation is deposited to the correct fund.
 You can mail the check to the address below: